Fire Country: Critical response

-The review aggregator website Rotten Tomatoes reported a 50% approval rating with an average rating of 4.3/10, based on 8 critic reviews.
-Metacritic, which uses a weighted average, assigned a score of 55 out of 100 based on 5 critics, indicating "mixed or average reviews".
+The review aggregator website Rotten Tomatoes reported a 44% approval rating with an average rating of 4.3/10 for the first season, based on nine critic reviews.

+Metacritic, which uses a weighted average, assigned a score of 56 out of 100 based on seven critic reviews, indicating "mixed or average reviews".

-Katie Dowd, writing for SFGATE, accused Fire Country of being exploitative and "inaccurate."
+Katie Dowd, writing for SFGate, accused Fire Country of being exploitative and "inaccurate."